kedro-org/kedro-community/kedro-training/docs/05_connecting-data-sources.md

 ## Adding your datasets to `data`

-Before you start a Kedro project, you need to prepare datasets.
+Before you start a Kedro project, you need to prepare the datasets.
 This tutorial will make use of fictional datasets for spaceflight companies shuttling customers to the Moon and back.
 You will use the data to train a model to predict the price of shuttle hire.

 The spaceflight tutorial has three files and uses two data formats: `.csv` and `.xlsx`.
 Download and save the files to the `data/01_raw/` folder of your project directory: